Event planning, Wedding planning and Innovation workshops

 There are millions of little things you can do to make your event or white wedding 'green' without compromising your dream and surprisingly, your wallet.

-And when you choose LENORE K. as your preferred planner, I will automatically consider these environmentally friendly elements into your planning mix.
+LENORE K. as your preferred planner, will automatically consider these environmentally friendly elements into your planning mix.

 Consider the benefits of having the ceremony and reception close to each other or in one location.
 Is the venue within walking distance to your accommodation?
 Does the venue support Green Energy?
 What are the venue's policy and procedures for waste disposal, water recycling?
 Are there fans for cooling and windows that open?
 When choosing a venue, consider natural lighting and use this natural ambience in your photography.